Pre-Retirement Program and Resources

 If you’re aged 55+ or within five years of retirement, you’ll no doubt have questions about how to make a smooth transition from full-time employment to post-work life.
 Be sure to take advantage of our pre-retirement programs, which offer insight into JHU retiree benefits, legal and financial planning, Medicare, Social Security, and other aspects of retirement.

 We offer several opportunities throughout the year to help you develop your individual retirement plan.
-This year in 2024, we will host our comprehensive, virtual Pre-Retirement Program (PRP) from April 22-May 3, with an in-person fair on June 5 in East Baltimore, and the Fall Virtual Pre-Retirement Program (PRP) will occur September 9-22, 2024.
+In 2025 we’ll host our comprehensive, virtual Pre-Retirement Program (PRP) in the spring from April 21-May 2, and the fall from September 22-October 3, with an in-person fair on June 4 in East Baltimore.

 Legal Planning